viperproject/gobra/artifact/README.md

     ```
     docker build -t gobraverifier/gobra-artifact:v1 .
     ```
-   This downloads the specified versions of Gobra, Silver, Silicon, and Carbon into the image and compiles them to `/home/gobra/gobra.jar` and `/home/gobra/gobra-test.jar`.
+   This downloads the specified versions of Gobra, Silver, Silicon, and Carbon into the image and compiles them to `/home/gobra/gobra.jar` and `/home/gobra/gobra-test.jar` inside the docker image.
    `gobra.jar` just contains an executable version of Gobra whereas `gobra-test.jar` also includes the test classes.
 2. Start the container:
     - The following command starts an interactive shell in the container:
         ```
         docker run -it gobraverifier/gobra-artifact:v1
         ```
-    - If you want to share a folder between your host and the container, use the following command that creates a new folder in the current directory on your host and mounts it to the container (it will be mounted at `/home/gobra/sync`):
+    - If you want to share a folder between your host and the container, use the following command that creates a new folder in the current directory on your host and mounts it to the container (it will be mounted at `/home/gobra/sync` inside the docker container):
         ```
         docker run -it --volume $PWD/sync_$(date +%Y-%m-%d_%H-%M):/home/gobra/sync gobraverifier/gobra-artifact:v1
         ```